mbilgidhis/wordpress-openshift/README.md

 define('LOGGED_IN_SALT',   getenv('WORDPRESS_LOGGED_IN_SALT'));
 define('NONCE_SALT',       getenv('WORDPRESS_NONCE_SALT'));
 ```
+Due to limitation from generating yaml value on Openshift, you might need to generate key and salt from [this](https://api.wordpress.org/secret-key/1.1/salt/) link when you deploy new Wordpress application.

 So I use Persistent Volume on `uploads` folder only because this folder will be the only folder needs persistent storage.
-Create new constant value for Wordpress
+Create new constant value for Wordpress.
 ```php
 define('UPLOADS', 'pv-uploads')
 ```
 And please make sure that the value is the same with [this](https://github.com/mbilgidhis/wordpress-openshift/blob/f54e70f7dc656a517239de0cdf0acae64a055a9a/wordpress-mysql-persistent-template.yaml#L173) line.
 Container root folder is `/opt/app-root/src`, so you can change the folder name if you want.

+If you need to deploy latest version of Wordpress, please update Build Config to use latest PHP version(read [this](https://wordpress.org/about/requirements/) requirements).